 - Larger websites can easily reach 5-7 articles each week.
-This necessitates the use of several writers (I hired my first writers in 2021).
+To do this, you’ll need to hire writers (I hired my first writers in 2021).

-- Heavy hitters that push the envelope will put out 50+ postings each week.
-This isn’t a joke; it’s for major companies who use content marketing as their primary customer acquisition strategy.
+- Heavy hitters that push the envelope will put out 50+ postings each week on their blog.
+This isn’t a joke; it’s for major companies that use content marketing as their primary customer acquisition strategy.

 If you publish once a week, you’re already blogging more frequently than 37% of other blogs, giving you a significant edge.

 If you have the resources, and you don’t have the time to write, it’s time to hire writers.

 But don’t go to this step until you fully understand the entire writing, editing, and posting process.

 Where to Start: Make it a habit to post at least once a week.